Best Calming Supplements for Dogs UK (2026 Reviews)

 Best Overall: Zylkene

-Why it wins: Zylkene is the most vet-recommended calming supplement in the UK.
+Why it wins: Zylkene is one of the most widely available calming supplements through UK veterinary practices.
 Its active ingredient — alpha-casozepine — is a patented milk peptide that mimics the calming effect nursing puppies experience from their mother's milk.
-It works on the same GABA receptors as prescription anti-anxiety medication, but without side effects, dependency risk, or withdrawal issues.
+It interacts with the same GABA receptors as prescription anti-anxiety medication, but without sedative side effects, dependency risk, or withdrawal issues.
+A 2014 Vet Times evidence review (Basu & Holding) supports its use alongside behaviour modification, while noting available studies are small and industry-funded.
 Available in 75mg (small dogs), 225mg (medium), and 450mg (large) capsules.

 - Active ingredient: Alpha-casozepine (hydrolysed milk protein)